Johnny552/johnny552-arduino-bsp/docs/examples/servo_test.md

 # Johnny552 Servo Control Example

-This example demonstrates how to control a standard hobby servo motor using the Johnny552 board's PWM capabilities.
-The servo will sweep back and forth through its full range of motion, showing how to use the Servo library with the Johnny552 board.
+This example demonstrates how to control multiple standard hobby servo motors using the Johnny552 board's PWM capabilities.
+The servos will cycle through various positions (0°, 90°, 180°), showing how to use the custom Servo library with the Johnny552 board.

 ![Servo Test in Action](servo_test.gif)

 ## Hardware Requirements

 - 1× Johnny552 development board
-- 1× Standard hobby servo motor (e.g., SG90, MG996R)
+- 2× SG90 micro servo motors
 - Jumper wires
-- 5V external power supply (recommended for larger servos)
+- 5V external power supply (recommended when using multiple servos)

 ## Circuit Diagram

 The circuit consists of:

-- Servo signal wire (usually orange or yellow) connected to pin 5 (PWM1)
+- Servo 1 signal wire (usually orange or yellow) connected to pin 5 (P1.5 - PWM1)
+- Servo 2 signal wire connected to pin 11 (P3.4 - PWM2)
-- Servo power wire (usually red) connected to 5V
+- Servo power wires (usually red) connected to 5V
-- Servo ground wire (usually brown or black) connected to GND
+- Servo ground wires (usually brown or black) connected to GND

 ![Servo Test Circuit Diagram](servo_test_bb.png)